-This Vegan Buddha Bowl with Tempeh and Quinoa is full of plant based protein, fiber and antioxidants, and a delightful mixture of flavors.
+This quinoa power bowl recipe is full of plant based protein, fiber and antioxidants, and makes a delightful vegan buddha bowl with a mixture of flavors.
 Switch out tempeh for tofu, chicken or keep it as a veggie power bowl to switch things up!

-But, this quinoa power bowl recipe with tempeh in and of itself is very tasty!
 Hopefully, you’ll give it a try when you’re looking for easy tempeh recipes or a tempeh buddha bowl.

-This is actually the first way I introduced tempeh to Camryn.
-I mean she does seem to have a mature palate – she enjoys salmon, halibut and butternut squash and beets, and now we can add tempeh to the list.
+I mean she does seem to have a mature palate – she enjoys sheet pan salmon, sheet pan halibut and butternut squash and beets, and now we can add tempeh to the list.

 What Is A Buddha Bowl?